 Textbook: Calculus and its Applications, 11e by Bittinger (not required)

 Syllabus: We will not go in the order of the text and the schedule will be updated as we go.

-Homework (20%) Homework will be given during the live online lecture and then it must be sent to your TA via email so he can check that you have done it.
-You should handwrite your work and then send a photo to your TA.
-You have one week from the assigned date to send it to your TA.
+Homework (20%) Homework will be given during lecture and then it must be brought to recitation.
 We are more interested in your attempts and feedback than the correct answers especially if you are having difficulty with the material.
 We will not grade on accuracy, so copying the work of other classmates is not necessary and a waste of everyone’s time.
 Our exams will be based off of the homework.

-psychological, medical or learning disability that may impact your course work,
+medical or learning disability that may impact your course work, please contact

 Academic Integrity: Each student must pursue his or her academic goals honestly and be held personally accountable for all submitted work.
 Representing another person's work as your own is always wrong.
 Faculty are required to report any suspected instances of academic dishonesty to the Academic Judiciary.
 For more comprehensive information on academic integrity, including categories of academic dishonesty, please refer to the academic judiciary website at www.stonybrook.edu/commcms/academic_integrity/.

 Critical Incident Management: Stony Brook University expects students to respect the rights, privileges, and property of other people.
 Faculty are required to report to the Office of University Community Standards any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, or inhibits students' ability to learn.
 The latest COVID guidance including mask wearing can be found at www.stonybrook.edu/commcms/strongertogether/latest.php

 Course Evaluation: Each semester